Lumino-2-0/GMOD-Source-SDK-Tools-GPU/README.md

 Source code for **Source SDK 2013 GMOD (64-bit)** — custom-optimized build tools for **VBSP**, **VVIS**, and **VRAD**, primarily targeting performance improvements, GPU acceleration, and modern compiler compatibility.

 This repository is an experimental fork based on [Ficool2’s Source SDK 2013 fork](https://github.com/ficool2/source-sdk-2013), adapted specifically for **Garry’s Mod (64-bit)**.
-It serves as a **research and testing environment**, not a finalized SDK release.

 ---